sst/guide/_chapters/redirect-on-login-and-logout.md

 import { withRouter } from 'react-router-dom';
 ```

-Now we can use the router after a successful login by doing the following.
+This Higher-Order Component adds the `history` prop to our component.
+Now we can redirect using the `this.props.history.push` method.

 ``` javascript
 this.props.history.push('/');